duckmanager/Bathymetric-map-Lake-Caputh/docs/main_docu.md

 ## Specific functions in main.py
 ### create_dataframe
-input:
+Input:
-- data_dir: path of data [data has to contain: .mat, .sum of each sample track to analyse with the same file names, as well as .txt of each external GPS per day (at the moment is has to be one external GPS file per sampling day)]
+- data_dir: path of data
+  [data has to contain: .mat and .sum of each sample track to analyse with the same file names, as well as .txt of each external GPS per day (at the moment, there has to be one external GPS file per sampling day)]

-output:
+Output:
-- sum_dataframe: pandas.DataFrame with same headers as the .sum file with the most columns (should be all the same)
+- sum_dataframe: pandas.
+DataFrame with the same headers as the .sum file with the most columns (should all be the same)
 - sum_header: list of all headers of the longest .sum file

-functionality:
+Functionality:

-Prepares empty dataframe with all necessary columns and list of headers by finding the longest .sum file and extracting the headers (should all have the same length)
+Prepares an empty DataFrame with all necessary columns and a list of headers by finding the longest .sum file and extracting its headers (all should have the same length)

 ---
 ### assign_data_to_dataframe
-input:
+Input:
 - data_dir: path of data
-- sum_dataframe: pandas DataFrame with headers of .sum file [file_id, Utc, Lat, Long Sample #, Date/Time, Frequency (MHz), Profile Type, Depth (m), Latitude (deg), Longitude (deg), Heading (deg), Pitch (deg), Roll (deg), BT Depth (m), VB Depth (m), BT Beam1 Depth (m), BT Beam2 Depth (m), BT Beam3 Depth (m), BT Beam4 Depth (m), Track (m), DMG (m), Mean Speed (m/s), Boat Speed (m/s), Direction (deg), Boat Direction (deg)]
+- sum_dataframe: pandas DataFrame with headers of .sum file [file_id, Utc, Lat, Long, Sample #, Date/Time, Frequency (MHz), Profile Type, Depth (m), Latitude (deg), Longitude (deg), Heading (deg), Pitch (deg), Roll (deg), BT Depth (m), VB Depth (m), BT Beam1 Depth (m), BT Beam2 Depth (m), BT Beam3 Depth (m), BT Beam4 Depth (m), Track (m), DMG (m), Mean Speed (m/s), Boat Speed (m/s), Direction (deg), Boat Direction (deg)]
-- sum_header: list of .sum file header
+- sum_header: List of .sum file headers

-output:
+Output:
-- sum_dataframe: pandas DataFrame with all data from the .sum files with corrected Utc times of the sonar internal GPS and the file_id (filename without fileendings) for identification
+- sum_dataframe: pandas DataFrame with all data from the .sum files, with corrected Utc times from the sonar's internal GPS and the file_id (filename without file endings) for identification

-functionality:
+Functionality:

-Reads each .sum file and the associated .mat file (same file name).
-From .mat file, Utc (['GPS']['Utc']) and Gps_Quality (['GPS']['GPS_Quiality']) get extracted and handed over to correct_utc.
+Reads each .sum file and the associated .mat file (with the same file name).
+From the .mat file, Utc (`['GPS']['Utc']`) and Gps_Quality (`['GPS']['GPS_Quality']`) are extracted and passed to `correct_utc`.
-Gets back corrected Utc.
-Saves Utc with associated .sum-sample details to sum_dataframe.
+Returns corrected Utc and stores it along with the corresponding .sum sample details in `sum_dataframe`.

 ---
 ### correct_utc (nested function in assign_data_to_dataframe)
-input:
+Input:
-- utc_list: list of utc times extracted from .mat file
+- utc_list: list of Utc times extracted from .mat file
-- gps_quality_list: list of GPS-Quality extracted from .mat-file for each sample (5 = RTK float, 4 = RTK fixed, 2 = Differential, 1 = Standard, 0 = Invalid)
+- gps_quality_list: list of GPS quality values extracted from .mat file for each sample (5 = RTK float, 4 = RTK fixed, 2 = Differential, 1 = Standard, 0 = Invalid)

-output:
+Output:
 - utc_array: array containing corrected Utc for each sample

-functionality:
+Functionality:

-takes first utc sample and creates an optimal timeline with one second interval of same length as utc_list, while keeping the decimal second.
+Takes the first Utc sample and creates an optimal timeline with one-second intervals of the same length as utc_list, while keeping the decimal seconds.
-Fills all faulty utc samples by using the corrected utc timeline.
+Fills all faulty Utc samples using the corrected Utc timeline.
 Requirements for faulty points:
-- GPS_Quality =0 - impliying bad sample quality
+- GPS_Quality = 0 → implying bad sample quality
-- Utc = 0 implying unusable time
+- Utc = 0 → implying unusable time

-This procedure assumes that all other points are reliable Utc-samples.
+This procedure assumes that all other points are reliable Utc samples.
-Switches in single decimal-second can be observed, espacially after Utc=0 without GPS_quality=0 points. maybe an switch of sub-deciaml-seconds results in a rounding change.
+Switches in single decimal seconds can be observed, especially after Utc = 0 without GPS_Quality = 0 points.
+Maybe a switch of sub-decimal seconds results in a rounding change.
-If the single decimal-second changes are viewed as unrealiable, corrected_utc_full can be handed back to assign_data_to_dataframe
+If the single decimal-second changes are viewed as unreliable, `corrected_utc_full` can be handed back to `assign_data_to_dataframe`.

 ---
 ### get_gps_dataframe
-input:
+Input:
 - data_dir :path of data including the .txt files with external GPS data.
 This cant contain other .txt files than the external GPS.
 Only one external GPS file per day can be processed.
 May need to combine them manually.
 Beware to keep the BESTPOSA and GPZDA order!
 (external GPS: external GPS - PNR21 with BESTPOSA and GPZDA at 1Hz sampling rate, others can be implemented by changing the parsing)

-output:
+Output:
 - gps_geodf_projected : GeoDataFrame with date, utc, lat -in WGS84, long  -in WGS84,hgt above mean sea level (meters), DOP (lat), DOP (lon), VDOP and pointgeometry - in UTM 33N - for each second of the external GPS turned on

-functionality:
+Functionality:

-iterates through the .txt files in data_dir.
+Iterates through the .txt files in data_dir.
 Iterates through each file and saves longitude and latitude in WGS84 from BESTPOSA and couples with date and utc from next following GPZDA.
 This assumes that first BESTPOSA comes before first GPZDA and they keep the same order.
 These samples are saved into a DataFrame, converted into a GeoDataFrame and projected from WGS84 to EPSG:25833.

 ---
 ### create_interpolated_points
-input:
+Input:
 - sum_df:dataframe including .sum data, file_id and corrected utc
 - gps_gdf: GeoDataFrame including external GPS samples with Utc, lat,long /x,y, hgt , DOP (lon), DOP (lat), VDOP, pointgeometry

-output:
+Output:
 - sum_df:DataFrame including .sum data, corrected utc and interpolated Long, -Lat /-X,-Y coordinates
 - used_gps_gdf: GeoDataFrame including all data of GPS points matched with sonar data points in same format as 'gps_gdf'

 Message:
-- outputs message with number of gps points not used due to DOP and consecutive seconds requirments that had valid sonar data matches.  (default is 0.1 (m))
+- outputs message with number of gps points not used due to DOP and consecutive seconds requirements that had valid sonar data matches.  (default is 0.1 (m))

-variables:
+Variables:
 - DOP_threshold: threshold for DOP (lat) and DOP (lon) (Dilution of Precision) above which gps_points wont be used if one is higher.

-functionality:
+Functionality:

-matches sonar samples with external GPS- Lat Long data by date and Utc.
+Matches sonar samples with external GPS- Lat Long data by date and Utc.
-External GPS has utc at the full second, sonar-GPS has utc with decimal-second.
+External GPS has Utc at the full second, sonar-GPS has Utc with decimal-second.
 For higher precision, the approximated location at decimal second point gets interpolated.
-Only valid gps points are used.
-They both have to meet the DOP threshold for lat and lon and have to be exaclty one second apart.
+Only valid GPS points are used.
+They both have to meet the DOP threshold for lat and lon and have to be exactly one second apart.
 For interpolation, vector between valid consecutive samples gets created.
 X and Y - component of vector get multiplied by decimal-second part.
 Vector gets added to original Long Lat data and gets saved in Interpolated_log, - Lat.
-Creates a seperate GeoDataFrame with all rows in gps_gdf used for matching with the sonar data and the same columns as the original gps_gdf dataframe.
+Creates a separate GeoDataFrame with all rows in gps_gdf used for matching with the sonar data and the same columns as the original gps_gdf DataFrame.

-Outputs error and amount of sonar samples with missing equivalents in gps data.
-Possible causes: wrong date in sonar-data, GPS not turned on all the the time.
+Outputs error and amount of sonar samples with missing equivalents in GPS data.
+Possible causes: wrong date in sonar-data, GPS not turned on all the time.

 ---
 ### create_multibeam_points
-input:
+Input:
 - sum_df: GeoDataFrame including .sum data, corrected utc and interpolated Long, -Lat /-X,-Y coordinates

 output:
 - transformed_gdf: GeoDataFrame including [file_id], [Utc] - corrected utc, [Date/Time] - Date and time from the sonar internal clock without precise and reliable time, [Beam_type] (VB, Beam1-4), [Depth (m)] - Depth for each beam, [Longitude] -x,[Latitude] -y for each  Depth, [geometry] - pointgeometry in epsg 25833

-functionality:
+Functionality:

-The function iterates through sum_df rows, georeferecning the Depth of all five beams.
+The function iterates through sum_df rows, georeferencing the Depth of all five beams.
 The boat heading direction in azimuth from .sum files gets used as orientation of the beams relative to the central/vertical beam (VB) and is therefore transformed to degrees.
 Angles of beams to the VB are assigned in clockwise janus configuration (top view) and 25° angle relative to VB, based on (Sontek: RiverSurveyor S5/M9 System Manual) and (Sontek, a Xylem Brand: Webinar [https://www.youtube.com/watch?v=ukb-B9e5OTY], accessed: 15.02.25).
 Long/Lat of VB remain the same.
 Lat/Long of Beam 1-4 get calculated by
 ```